-2. Line a few cookie sheets with parchment paper and set aside.
+- Line a few cookie sheets with parchment paper and set them aside.

-4. Cut the leaves into chip size strips (or however big you want the chips to be).
+- Cut the leaves into chip-size strips (or however big you want the chips to be).

-10. Remove from oven.
-The leaves may seem soft, but they with harden as they cool.
+- Remove from oven.
+The leaves may seem soft, but they will harden as they cool.
 Enjoy!